lukeod/vampiresurvivors-modding/unity-version-upgrade-guide.md

 ## Summary

-The Unity 6000.0.36f1 upgrade represents the most significant technological advancement in Vampire Survivors' development.
-While maintaining compatibility with existing modding patterns, it introduces powerful new capabilities through URP rendering, advanced networking via Coherence Toolkit, and enhanced IL2CPP performance.
+The Unity 6000.0.36f1 upgrade represents a technological advancement in Vampire Survivors' development.
+While maintaining compatibility with existing modding patterns, it introduces new capabilities through URP rendering, networking via Coherence Toolkit, and IL2CPP performance.

 **Key Takeaways for Modders:**
-1. **Multiplayer awareness is now mandatory** for all mods
+1. **Multiplayer awareness is required** for all mods
 2. **URP compatibility** required for rendering-related modifications
-3. **Enhanced performance** available through modern Unity features
+3. **Performance** available through Unity features
-4. **Network considerations** essential for online gameplay
+4. **Network considerations** for online gameplay
 5. **IL2CPP patterns** refined but fundamentally compatible

-The upgrade enables Vampire Survivors to support modern multiplayer gaming while providing modders with more powerful tools and better performance characteristics.
+The upgrade enables Vampire Survivors to support multiplayer gaming while providing modders with tools and performance characteristics.